-Over the past years, there has been significant research in mathematical modelling for FMD, mostly on transmission models to predict the consequences of outbreaks in FMD-free countries, estimate resource requirements and compare different control options, particularly the impact of vaccination.
+Over the past years, there has been significant research in mathematical modelling for FMD, mostly on transmission models to predict the consequences of outbreaks in FMD-free countries. estimate resource requirements and compare different control options, particularly the impact of vaccination.

-Title: Definition and quantification of FMD transmission
+Title: Quantification of FMD transmission pathways (R0)